teach-plt/www/notes/interpreter.md

 We do not model input and output mathematically here.
 Note that `read i from stdin` can also abort with an exception.

-Exercise: Could we model evaluation with input and output as a mathematical function?
+Bonus exercise: Could we model evaluation with input and output as a mathematical function?
 Hint:
 - The input and the output both could be a stream of strings.